eduakcja/myblog/content/posts/welcome-to-my-blog.md

 tags: [welcome]
 ---

-It is April Fools' Day, and I am starting my blog.
+I am starting my blog.
 Finally!
-I have thought about it for a long time, and I am not really sure what was stopping me from doing so.
+I have thought about it for a long time, and I am not really sure what was stopping me from doing it.
 But here I am with my blog!

 I developed this blog using [Hugo](https://gohugo.io/), a wonderful and very flexible framework for building websites.
 It is open-source and it generates static websites.
 Well, static does not mean that nothing will change here.
 Quite on the contrary, I plan to put different stuff in here: